UPSC Mains General Studies Paper – 1 Mains 2022

 - Less procedural problem: As the economy is mainly market-driven; there is less Govt. intervention, red tape, less control on import and export, etc. The technology would be allowed to work in a free environment.

-- Opportunities for generation of employment: Being labour-intensive in nature, the technology makes significant contributions to employment generation and expanding industrial networks in rural areas.This sector nurtures the traditional skills and knowledge-based small and cottage industries.
+- Opportunities for generation of employment: Being labor-intensive, the technology makes significant contributions to employment generation and expanding industrial networks in rural areas.This sector nurtures the traditional skills and knowledge-based small and cottage industries.

 Negative impact